Robot competition draws in hundreds of tech youths

 The three-day qualifier wraps up Saturday.

-Nationals is in Houston, Texas, in April for the title of National Champion.
+Nationals is in Houston in April for the title of national champion.